Erastuskanyatta/working-with-the-database/index.md

 ```bash
 $ sudo chmod 755 xampp-linux-x64-7.4.10-0-installer.run
 ```
- Navigate to your package and copy and paste the file name like the one we have above and this will make your work easier.
+ Navigate to your package and copy the file name like the one we have above and then paste it into the terminal.

-3. When you enter the above command you will not see anything from the terminal that you have performed that step successfully.
-However, we need to verify that we have executed the permission with the command below:
+3. With the above command, the terminal will not output anything.
+Verify that we have executed the permission with the command below:
 ```bash
 $  ls -l xampp-linux-x64-7.4.10-0-installer.run
 ```